svandragt/streamcables/readme.md

-# StreamFlow
+# StreamCables

-StreamFlow is a web service for managing your broadcasting needs.
+StreamCables is a web service for managing your broadcasting needs.